JustVanillaCode/VSD-FGPA-BOARD-REPO/README.md

  ![Image](https://github.com/user-attachments/assets/055349d1-4461-40f6-a710-7c26d7fe086d)

- # Here is a detailed way on how to program the FGPA Board
+ # Here is a detailed way on how to program the FPGA Board

 [CLICK HERE FOR DETAILED VIDEO](https://github.com/user-attachments/assets/b5a4fa6d-240e-46fb-a59e-a8429fde97f8)